AndrewDTR/amoses.dev/src/pages/blog/wifi-location.md

 ## Attendance

-I'm in [Introduction to Algorithms (577)](https://guide.wisc.edu/courses/comp_sci/#:~:text=COMP%C2%A0SCI%C2%A0577%20%E2%80%94%20INTRODUCTION%20TO%20ALGORITHMS) this semester at UW, and I've been enjoying hearing Renault explaining how to prove program correctness, DP, network flow, and the circumstances under which Dijkstra invented his shortest-pat algorithm.
+I'm in [Introduction to Algorithms (577)](https://guide.wisc.edu/courses/comp_sci/#:~:text=COMP%C2%A0SCI%C2%A0577%20%E2%80%94%20INTRODUCTION%20TO%20ALGORITHMS) this semester at UW, and I've been enjoying hearing Renault explaining how to prove program correctness, DP, network flow, and the circumstances under which Dijkstra invented his shortest-path algorithm.

 However... algos is a somewhat unique class for me, given that it's the first course I've taken that mandates being present during lectures by taking attendance.
 It accomplishes this through a platform called [TopHat](https://tophat.com/), who many students will recognize through its use of displaying participation questions.